Build your ultimate summer routine with our free 14-day autoimmune challenge

 Instead of packaged meats at the grocery store, butchers can often offer better deals because they buy directly from farmers and process their own meats.
 You can also ask a butcher about the meat's origin and how it is raised, ensuring high-quality proteins.
 To further save money at the butcher counter, buy whole roasts or cuts of meat that you can trim or cut down yourself.
 If you don't have a local butcher, consider purchasing a whole animal from a farmer and dividing it yourself before freezing portions for later use.
 While the upfront cost may be high, it can keep meat costs lower in the long run.

-One of the best ways to save money on groceries is shopping seasonally.
 By shopping at a farmer's market, you can also ask for their seasonal produce list or ask the farmer directly, allowing you to get fresh, nutrient-dense produce.
 (You can also find what produce is in season at grocery stores if you don’t have access to a farmer’s market.)
 By shopping locally and in season, you can maximize nutrients while lowering costs overall.

 Check out the Farmers Market Coalition website for a clickable map that makes it easy to find your nearest farmers’ markets.